 He said, “Yes, she is scared that you are following us.
 Just take a picture now.”

 I said, “I don’t want a picture of you standing here – I want a spontaneous picture.”
 He said, “Well you aren’t going to get that.
 Why don’t you just take a picture here?
 What kind of picture do you want?”

 I said, “I want a spontaneous picture like you tripping over a curb or something I can sell.
 I don’t know what’s going to happen to make a great picture, but I want a unique picture.”

 He said, “You’re not going to get that picture, please, the lady is afraid, can you just take a picture here and stop following us?”

 When he said please, at this point I started to feel bad for him.
-I started to understand in that moment that it must be hell to be a celebrity that is stalked by people like me and that privacy and confidentiality must be something that doesn’t really exist for him and for other superstar celebrities.
+I started to understand at that moment that it must be hell to be a celebrity that is stalked by people like me and that privacy and confidentiality must be something that doesn’t really exist for him and for other superstar celebrities.